 Still, I think we may safely assume that university officials, if they are the Christians they claim to be, do not want their students to be victims of sexual violence.
 What most of us watching from the sideline don’t understand is why these women and men are so often treated with superficial sympathy—perhaps even apathy.
 I think we all want to know why, in Christian communities, sexual abuse is not comprehended for the crime that it is; why, when the women of BYU reported their rapes, they were unsure that they would receive adequate support.
 We are puzzled that other professing Christians could support a man who molested minor young men.
 Sexual crime is, at the moment, often presented to us as a debate or controversy, but the truth is there’s nothing at all controversial about exploiting a person’s body for purposes of pleasure or power.

 In any case, politicizing the language and speech that revolves around sexual assault is both good and bad, in my view.
 It is good because we are finally talking about a behaviour that for so long has been safeguarded from moral evaluation because it is “personal” and “private.”
 We are finally waking up from our dream and coming to realize the work that needs to be done to redress the sexism enshrined in legal and university constitutions alike.
 And we are beginning to develop a vocabulary to do this.
 If there is anything bad about it, it’s the temptation for the political stance to become one and the same with the humanitarian one.
-Here, I must take a moment to clarify my assumptions: I do not wish to suggest that adopting inclusive, leftist/progressive positions on social issues is somehow not a demonstrable commitment to humanitarianism.
-I think it is.
-But for the general Christian/evangelical population, there is not that same understanding.
+I don’t wish to suggest that adopting inclusive, leftist/progressive positions on social issues is somehow not a demonstrable commitment to humanitarianism.
+It very clearly is.
+But for the general Christian and/or evangelical population, there is not that same understanding.

-Perhaps I am hopelessly naive about evangelicals’ collective state of mind on social issues, but I do not believe that when we renounce gender equality, LGBTQ issues, climate change, and socially-oriented economic policies, we harbor ill-will towards the groups negatively affected by our reactionary form of conservatism, a conservatism much more stringent and inflexible than the brand more popular when conservatism held cultural sway, whenever that bygone utopian era was.
-Instead, I believe we have just not acknowledged that the banal dream is in fact a horrible nightmare; we do not see the ways in which our reluctance to identify ourselves as a community committed to fighting systematic injustice constitutes the very concession to the dominant culture we so detest.
-That was a mouthful, so I’ll say it more plainly: patriarchy, and the sexual discrimination it perpetuates, is not at all revolutionary.
-It is not at all “counter-cultural,” and Lord knows how we pride ourselves on being counter-cultural.
+Perhaps I am hopelessly naive about evangelicals’ collective state of mind on social issues, but I do not believe that when we renounce gender equality, LGBTQ issues, climate change, and socially-oriented economic policies, we always harbor hate towards the groups negatively affected by our reactionary form of conservatism (though this is sadly so often the root of it).
+I believe that there is also a fear of not obeying the rules, of not obeying God’s will or God’s word, which often pushes people to adopt bigoted positions.
+For others, they have not acknowledged that the banal dream is in fact a horrible nightmare.
+We don’t always see the ways in which our reluctance to identify ourselves as a community committed to fighting systematic injustice constitutes the very concession to the dominant culture we so detest.

 Leave a Reply